dkam/rakuten_product_api/README.md

 end
 ```

-Additionally, you can configure a Merchant ID (mid).
+Additionally, you can configure a mid (Merchant ID).
 This will be applied to all requests and restrict queries to that merchant.

 Once you have configured the library, you can create a client.